ConfuciusZA/AutoBedrockBackup/README.md

 The script is written in vbs

 The vbs file should be copied to the same directory as your server.
+By default it will:
-By default, it will look for the 'bedrock_server.exe' as the server executable.
+- Look for the 'bedrock_server.exe' as the server executable.
 If you have renamed yours, update the script accordingly.
+- Use 'backups' as the name of the folder where your world will be copied to
+- Look in the 'worlds' subfolder to copy from
+- Keep the 5 latest backups

 No paths are hardcoded, script will look for your 'worlds' folder and a 'backups' folder (will create the latter if it doesn't exist)

 On running the script, it will check if the server executable is running If running,  it will give a 5 & 1 minute warning before stopping the server, copying the files into a subfolder within your specificied backup folder, and restarting the server.
   If not it will copy the files and start the server.

-NOTE: This does not clear out old backups.
-They'll pile up over time.